 An insurance licensee's Board must establish and disseminate to all employees and appointed representatives of the licensee a corporate code of conduct.

-HC-2.2.5 The requirements of Paragraph HC-2.2.4 do not apply to captive insurance firms, unincorporated entities and single person companies, but should be considered as guidance.
+HC-2.2.5 The requirements of Paragraph HC-2.2.4 do not apply to captive insurance firms, but should be considered as guidance.

 The code of conduct must establish standards by giving examples or expectations of: